ttb-hcmut/bkhack/doc/design-notes.md

 - Layer 4 duty.
 Due to their respective daily driver setups, Kinten usually reports for light mode, Khang usually reports for dark mode.
 - Layer 5 duty.
 Due to their respective daily driver setups, Kinten usually reports for GNOME Web, Khang usually reports for Chrome, Tuong usually reports for Arc.

+# Language layering

+Not to be confused with internalization, or i18n.
+Language layering is a generalization, an umbrella term for activities related to implementing internalization (write once, will be available across languages) and localization (adapt something per language, supporting multiple languages) etc.

+0. English encoding
+1. Vietnamese encoding

+For a string $s$, if $s$ doesn't have a corresponding translation in the current language, it will fallback to the string $s_0$ that is the English encoding (layer 0).

+- Layer 1 duty.
+Due to their respective daily driver setup, Kinten usually reports for the Vietnamese language.

+Currently, language layering is implemented in CSS styles, in similar fashion with Style Layering.
+In practice, most language layering is implemented via an i18n system as part of the build system, which will support an arbitrary number of languages, and there will be a centralized dictionary-like / index-like mechanism for writing and using translations.
+It will be a generic system.
+For now, the authors do not feel the need to use or build such a system.

 # Build system and file attributes

 For our current build system, our philosophy is to distribute configurations as much as possible.
 Avoid the phenomenon where we need a bunch of centralized `.rc` files or `jsconfig` files or a dictionary in a script file, etc.